Southampton Civic Centre: Early history

 The first block to be opened, known as the south wing, contained the municipal offices.
 Some of the material dug out during the construction of the south wing was used to fill in an old reservoir on Southampton Common as part of the process of converting it into a paddling pool.
 It was opened by the Duke of York, and his wife, the Duchess of York, on 8 November 1932.

 The second block, known as the west wing, contained the law courts and the police headquarters.
 It also contained "Kimber's Tower", which is 157 ft high and named after Sir Sidney Kimber, who had chaired the civic centre development committee.
 The block was opened by Viscount Sankey, the Lord Chancellor, on 3 November 1933.
-It was decided that during the opening ceremony and every four hours thereafter the bells should sound the Westminster Quarters followed by the first verse of the hymn Our God, Our Help in Ages Past.
+The tower contained a clock and nine bells, manufactured and installed by Gillett & Johnston of Croydon.
+As well as chiming the Westminster quarters, and striking the hour on the largest bell (which weighed 68cwt), the mechanism was designed to play the hymn tune Our God, Our Help in Ages Past; this initially took place at noon, during the opening ceremony, and was then repeated every four hours thereafter.

 The third block, known as the east wing, contained Southampton Guildhall.
 Work on the Guildhall (the east wing) began in March 1934.
 The Guildhall was intended as a social location for municipal functions.
 The Guildhall was opened by Earl of Derby on 13 February 1937.

 The fourth block, known as the north wing, contained Southampton City Art Gallery and Southampton Central Library.
 This began later than the others, and late alterations to the designs were required to incorporate a public library, that was not originally planned for.
 The expansion of this wing led to an increase in costs for the project, but the budget increase was approved by Parliament.
 This was opened in 1939.